-Daily inspections, as necessary, will be performed during general site grading and cap construction activities to verify that appropriate fill materials are being used (as described in Section 5.1.4; Fill), dust monitoring and control measures are being implemented as appropriate (as described in Section 5.1.5; Dust Control), the requirements of the HASP and the PPE SOP are being enforced as applicable (as described in Section 5.3; Health and Safety), and surface engineering controls are being installed with the appropriate thicknesses (shown on the RADWP attachments).
+Daily inspections, as necessary, will be performed during general site grading and cap construction activities to verify that appropriate fill materials are being used (as described in Section 5.1.4; Fill), geotechnical testing and field verification is performed as required for any clay liners (as described in Section 5.1.5; Clay Liner Installation), dust monitoring and control measures are being implemented as appropriate (as described in Section 5.1.6; Dust Control), the requirements of the HASP and the PPE SOP are being enforced as applicable (as described in Section 5.3; Health and Safety), and surface engineering controls are being installed with the appropriate thicknesses (shown on the RADWP attachments).
 Oversight by an EP will not be required during construction activities which do not have a significant environmental component, such as above-grade building construction.